TheRealAnonymous008/quartz/content/details/natural sciences/physics/Work and Energy.md

 	  \frac{d}{dt} \left(\frac{1}{2} mv^2\right) = (m\vec{a}) \cdot \vec{v} = \vec{F}_\text{net} \cdot \vec{v}
 	  $$
-	  The theorem follows from using the fundamental theorem of calculus and setting $\vec{v} dt = d\vec{s}$
+	  The theorem follows from using the fundamental theorem of calculus and setting $\vec{v} dt = d\vec{s}$ This is different from the [[Impulse and Momentum|Impulse-Momentum Theorem]]: work depends on distance, whereas impulse depends on time.

 * **Power** is the time rate at which work is done.
 That is,
   $$